Healthcare Project Manager

 Healthcare Project Manager Program Accreditation

 Accreditation is a metric of educational quality and shows that an educational institution has met the highest standards.
-If a program is not accredited by a regional or national accreditation organization, it can be difficult to determine its caliber.
+If a regional or national accreditation organization does not accredit a program, it can be difficult to determine its caliber.
 Prospective students, employers, and faculty members all benefit from the distinction of accreditation, and students in the United States can only use federal loans to pay for tuition at colleges and universities with regional or national accreditation.

 There are two types of accreditation: programmatic and regional.
 Healthcare management programs can earn programmatic accreditation through the Commission on Accreditation of Healthcare Management Education (CAHME).
 Master’s of business administration degree programs specializing in healthcare can be programmatically accredited through the Accreditation Council for Business Schools and Programs (ACBSP).
 The Council on Education for Public Health (CEPH) accredits schools of public health and public health programs in the United States.